ExteriorExtensions: A package for Macaulay2: Examples

+Then we prepare additional variables, and solve the system of equations coming from the commutation conditions:

-\end{example} \begin{example} We consider $\sl_6 \oplus \bw3 \CC^6$, which is not a Lie algebra as it fails to be skew-commuting and it fails the Jacobi identity.
+Here we note that we have changed rings again only when necessary.
+Attention should be paid to the ring of definition for the matrices the package produces, and sometimes substitution commands are necessary. \end{example} \begin{example} We consider $\sl_6 \oplus \bw3 \CC^6$, which is not a Lie algebra as it fails to be skew-commuting (it is commuting on the grade 1 piece) and it fails the Jacobi identity.

+Interestingly, the trace of the 4th power of the adjoint operator still produces the single (degree 4) generator of the invariant ring $\CC[\bw 3 \CC^6]^{\SL_6} \cong \CC[f_4]$ in this case.
+Computing values of this invariant is accomplished as follows:

 \end{example} \begin{example} Consider the case of $\sl_8 \oplus \bw 4 \CC^8 \cong \mathfrak{e}_7$ considered in \cite{Antonyan, oeding2022}.
-Antonyan shows that a 7-dimensional Cartan subalgebra is given by 4-forms of type $e_I + e_J$ with the concatenation $I |J $ a permutation of $[8]$, the 7 pairs of indices $I,J$ as follows:
+Antonyan shows that a 7-dimensional Cartan subalgebra is given by 4-forms of type $e_I + e_J$ with the concatenation $I |J $ a permutation of $[8]$, the 7 pairs of indices $I,J$ are the following

 We can check the diagonalizability and commutativity as follows.
+First, we construct the algebra and our candidate for the basis of the Cartan subalgebra.

+Then we produce the adjoint operators for each, and compute respectively their sums of the algebraic and geometric multiplicies of eigenvalues to see that they do, in fact, agree, and hence these elements are diagonalizable.

+Next, we check that these elements mutually pairwise commute by computing all their commutators.
+We store these results as a matrix whose entries are the ranks of the commutators, and note that we get the zero matrix:

 \end{example}